clintjeff2/bizzlink-webapp/FIREBASE_SCHEMA.md

 - Milestone-based project structure
 - Rich requirements specification
 - Client information embedding for quick access
+- **Date Serialization**: All timestamp fields are stored as Firestore Timestamp objects in the database but automatically converted to ISO strings when stored in Redux state to maintain serializability

 ### 3. Proposals Collection (`proposals/{proposalId}`)